Skip to content

 Physical Risks

-Mental and Emotional Risks
+Emotional and Relational Risks

 Risk or Complication Harm Minimization Strategy

-Untreated BPH Early screening; medical consultation
+Untreated BPH Early screening; speak to your doctor

-Late-stage cancer Adopt regular cancer screening habits
+Late-stage prostate cancer Adopt regular screening practices

 Consent, Communication, and Prostate Health